Pomodoro Technique: What is It and How it Works

 1. Get a Timer

-First and foremost, you’ll need a Pomodoro app or a timer for the Pomodoro technique to work.
+First and foremost, you’ll need a Pomodoro app or Pomodoro timer for the technique to work.

-You’ll then need to select your tasks for the day and ensure that your timer is set to 25 minutes.
+You’ll then need to select multiple tasks for the day, order them and set your timer to 25 minutes for the first task.
 Then, work till the timer alerts you.
-After that, enjoy your break!
-Even if you have gotten into a state of flow, it’s time to get up and enjoy your break.
+After that, enjoy your pause!
+Even if you have gotten into a state of flow, it’s time to get up and enjoy five minutes off.

 Remember, working continuously without taking short breaks can lead to stress, poor concentration, fatigue, and burnout.